soudev/knowledge.mine/stuff/frontend.javascript.md

 * [Patterns for Asynchronous Programming with Promises | Joe Zim's JavaScript Blog](http://www.joezimjs.com/javascript/patterns-asynchronous-programming-promises/)

 --

+* [[GitHub] kriskowal / q](https://github.com/kriskowal/q) - A tool for making and composing asynchronous promises in JavaScript

 * [async](http://bredele.github.io/async/) - A collection of asynchronous patterns for nodejs and browsers